 Concerts at the Pier have been taking place in the summer for the past three years.
 In the winter of 2018, a devastating storm destroyed the White Rock pier.
-So for the 2019 concerts, all proceeds go to rebuilding the beloved White Rock pier.
+So for the 2019 concerts, all proceeds went to rebuilding the beloved White Rock pier.
 Hence, the name change from Concerts at the Pier to Concerts FOR the Pier.

 The evening events usually run from around 7:00 until 10:00 pm and they typically feature a headliner band as well as one or two opening groups.
 The concerts are free and highly recommended.

 Interestingly, the concerts don’t actually take place near the pier in White Rock.
-A couple of them take place in the Five Corners neighbourhood of town, and up until last year the rest did indeed happen next to the museum not far from the pier.
-Since last year, however, about a third of the concerts take place at East Beach.
+A couple of them take place in the Five Corners neighbourhood of town, and up until 2019 the rest did indeed happen next to the museum not far from the pier.
+Since 2018, about a third of the concerts take place at East Beach.

 2022 Concerts For the Pier Details

 - Thursday, June 23 – Harlequin at West Beach at 7:00 pm.

 - Thursday, July 18 – Eagle Eyes with The Fab Fourever at East Beach at 7 pm.

 - Thursday, July 21 – Wide Mouth Mason at West Beach at 7:00 pm.